A likelihood-based approach for cure regression models: Introduction

 \section{Introduction}

-Standard survival models assume that all individuals experience the event of interest eventually (cf.~\citet{kalbprent:2002}).
-However, this assumption is not always tenable since, for example, some diseases may require specific biological and/or lifestyle traits in place to activate, or it may be that immunity is a consequence of successful curative treatment (or, indeed, a combination of both treatment and pre-treatment attributes).
-The individuals who will not experience the event are referred to as \emph{cured} or \emph{non-susceptible}, and, although the former is perhaps suggestive of treatment, both are used interchangeably in the biostatistic literature.
-While there may be scenarios where it is possible to medically examine individuals to determine who is cured, typically the ``cure status'' is unknown and inference about cure mechanisms is based on the results of a survival study.
-Note that, as the observation period increases in such a study, the sample becomes composed of relatively more censoring times since the cured individuals never contribute event times.
-In practice then, the presence of cured individuals can be visualized in terms of the Kaplan-Meier curve \citep{kapmeier:1958} which will plateau as time increases (instead of tending towards zero).
+Standard survival models assume that all individuals experience the event of interest eventually (see \citet{kalbprent:2002}).
+However, this assumption is not always tenable since, for example, some diseases might only activate when specific biological and/or lifestyle traits are present, or immunity may result from successful curative treatment (or a combination of both treatment and pre-treatment attributes); individuals who will {\red never} experience the event are referred to as \emph{cured} or \emph{non-susceptible}.
+In practice, the binary ``cure status'', $B \in \{0, 1\}$ (where $B = 1 \Leftrightarrow$ ``{\red the individual is }cured''), typically cannot be measured directly, and, so, survival studies are required.